 San Diego is famous for its iconic palm trees, but our spectacular city still puts on quite a show for autumn––you just have to know where to look.
-We’ve set our sights on 14 spots where you can experience the fall season with your family.
+We’ve set our sights on 9 spots where you can see fall colors with your family.
 From apple-picking and beautiful foliage to wildlife camping and perfect pumpkin patches read on to see how beautiful change can be!

 Stroll the Japanese Friendship Garden

 Littles will sprint to see the giant koi fish swimming in the ponds.
 You can take a breather and enjoy the beautiful fall colors of the garden.
 The Japanese maple trees run in shades of red plus you'll see bursts of yellow, orange and green.
 Stroll the garden and then explore the latest exhibit.
 (Also, if you can swing it, the third Tuesday of the month is free!)

 Cost: $12/adult; $10/students; free for kids 6 and younger

 Japanese Friendship Garden

 Ahhh.. autumn in Balboa Park.
 Get dazzled by the fiery red of the sweetgum trees on the corner of 6th and Quince St. at the park's edge.
 (That alone is worth the trip)!
 Then stroll the park with the littles in tow and see vibrant shades of gold, yellow and green.
 Make a day of it at The San Diego Air & Space Museum or the San Diego Model Railroad Museum and you've found your fall fun in San Diego.

 Read our complete guide to family fun in Balboa Park.

 Pack a picnic and drive up Palomar Mountain to see fall colors.
 From the brightly lit golden yellow of the black oaks to the surrounding red shrubs, you'll feel like you've landed right in New England.
 Click here for more hiking trails we love.